JakubTabor/Data_augmentation_imbalance_data/README.md

 # In this example i gonna show how different sampling methods can affect the accuracy of the model
 * And we are gonna mesure which is the better in our case
 # First i start of data preparation
+* I search for unique values in columns